JuliaLang/julia/doc/src/manual/performance-tips.md

 It can either be set as a command line option when launching Julia, or modified during the Julia session with `BLAS.set_num_threads(N)` (the submodule `BLAS` is exported by `using LinearAlgebra`).
 Its current value can be accessed with `BLAS.get_num_threads()`.

-When the user does not specify anything, Julia tries to choose a reasonable value for the number of OpenBLAS threads.
+When the user does not specify anything, Julia tries to choose a reasonable value for the number of OpenBLAS threads (e.g. based on the platform, the Julia version, etc.).
-This choice depends on the platform and the Julia version, but checking and setting the value manually is typically a better idea, and here's why:
+However, it is generally recommended to check and set the value manually.
+The OpenBLAS behavior is as follows:

 * If `OPENBLAS_NUM_THREADS=1`, OpenBLAS uses the calling Julia thread(s), i.e. it "lives in" the Julia thread that runs the computation.
 * If `OPENBLAS_NUM_THREADS=N>1`, OpenBLAS creates and manages its own pool of threads (`N` in total).
 There is just one OpenBLAS thread pool shared among all Julia threads.